I had someone ask if it was necessary to run a criminal background check on all volunteers.

 The Church

-It hasn’t been that long ago when churches didn’t conduct background checks.
+It hasn’t been that long since churches didn’t conduct background checks.

-They were respectful of the environment and the people who called the church home.
+They respected the environment and the people who called the church home.

-The last 20 years have been a time of change for churches and their legal liability.
-Prior to that period there was a concept of “sacred immunity” that many churches operated under.
+The last few decades have been a time of change for churches and their legal liability.
+Before that period, there was a concept of “sacred immunity” that many churches operated under.

-This simply meant that churches were given the benefit of the doubt and it was uncommon for a plaintiff to challenge them.
+This meant that churches were given the benefit of the doubt, and it was uncommon for a plaintiff to challenge them.

-But attorneys found out that churches were lax in policy and churches became a prime target for litigation.
+But attorneys discovered that churches were lax in policy, and churches became a prime target for litigation.

 This has resulted in churches becoming more on the offense while watching litigation with churches on the rise.

-3 Reasons to Run Background Check on All Church Volunteers
+3 Reasons to Run Background Checks on All Church Volunteers

 1. Protect Church Assets

-Church members tithe on their income to help a church fulfill this mission.
+Church members tithe on their income to help a church fulfill its mission.

-There would be no church without the generous contributions of their members.
+There would be no church without the generous contributions of its members.

-People with easy access, no controls and a (financial) need are a slippery slope to church fraud.
+People with easy access, no controls, and a (financial) need are on a slippery slope to church fraud.

-This makes it important to have very specific cash handling policies in place for anyone who touches church cash.
+This reality makes it important to have very specific cash-handling policies for anyone with access to church cash.

 It also makes it important to know the criminal background of everyone serving on the team.